-Depression often manifests itself in the form of physical symptoms, such as headaches, lower back pain, abdominal pain, joint pain, and more.
+Depression often manifests itself in physical symptoms, such as headaches, lower back pain, abdominal pain, joint pain, and more.
 Many patients who have depression experience some level of physical pain in addition to having a depressed mood.
 It affects the entire body, so even if someone does not appear to be sad most of the time, their physical symptoms could indicate that they have the disease.

 Studies suggest that up to 75% of depression patients also experience insomnia and other sleep problems.
-Unfortunately, these sleep problemscan lead to a vicious cycle, where the less sleep a person gets, the worse their symptoms become, and the other way around.
+Unfortunately, these sleep problems can lead to a vicious cycle, where the less sleep a person gets, the worse their symptoms become, and the other way around.
 So, if someone in your life always says they have trouble sleeping or you often catch them awake late at night, don’t hesitate to reach out.

 INABILITY TO CONCENTRATE

 Sadly, substance abuse goes hand in hand for a lot of individuals.
-Depressed individuals are more likely to turn to drinking or drugs to cope with their depression, and excessive substance use can contribute to the development of depression.
+Depressed individuals are more likely to turn to drink or drugs to cope with their depression, and excessive substance use can contribute to the development of depression.
 If you suspect someone you love is depressed because you notice an increase in their substance use (especially if they have never used substances before), it is imperative to talk with them about seeking professional help instead of dangerously self-medicating.